 Hello and welcome to my website.
-I have a bunch of free character builds (Hyper Score Marvel and Street Fighter D&D 5E are up to 16 each and then there’s handful of randomness like Afro Samurai, Venger, Aku, etc.) BUT that’s not what we’re here for today.
+I have a bunch of free character builds (Hyper Score Marvel has superheroes, there’s a big PDF of Street Fighter for D&D 5E, the current Warhammer 40k D&D 5E Hack series, then there’s handful of randomness like Afro Samurai, Venger, Aku, etc.) BUT that’s not what we’re here for today.

 Today we are here for Star Wars.

 Also if you spot a way this can improve, share the info!
-I’m on Twitter @MikeMyler2, Facebook, Google+, and you can leave messages below the post–I’ve got an evil Kickstarter going right now too (maybe check it out and grab the free PDFs).
+I’m on Twitter @MikeMyler2, Facebook, Google+, and you can leave messages below the post.
 Thanks!

 - Hypercorps 2099 5E Playtest – Obviously having the actual book is ideal but superheroes are not for everybody.
 Really we just need to plum the Parallel out of there for Force-users, Meganaut for folks into cyberwaring up, and Savant for everyone else.